Why Lactation Accommodation is Important

 - Resources for both employers and employees

 Adoption of a lactation accommodation policy is important for many reasons.
 A policy will help support sustainability and provide directives to both managers and employees.
 Communication of support for lactation accommodation is easier when it is in writing.
-And a written policy shows that your business is in compliance with the law.
+And a written policy shows that your business is in compliance with both federal and state laws.

 Check out the below resources to assist with writing or revising your lactation accommodation policy.